-1. The best time of day to eat bird's nest soup ?
+1. What is the best time to eat bird's nest soup in a day ?

 Nutritionists recommend it is best to consume bird's nest soup on an empty stomach

 About 1 hour into sleeping, concentrations of different hormones are increased allowing the nutrients to be absorbed into the body better.
 This is when the nutrients are used to their highest capacity and best use for the body.

 2. How much bird's nest to eat a day ?